gsoft-inc/sg-trainings/TypeScript/cheatsheet.md

 ### Custom Hooks

 If you are returning an array in your Custom Hook, you will want to avoid type inference as Typescript will infer a union type (when you actually want different types in each position of the array).
-Instead, use [TS 3.4 const assertions](https://devblogs.microsoft.com/typescript/announcing-typescript-3-4/#const-assertions):

 ```tsx
 export function useLoading() {